Themefic-Team/tourfic/readme.txt

 * Email verification for vendors
 * Frontend Dashboard for Vendors

+= 🎉 AI INTEGRATION (PRO) =
+* Create hotel listings with AI
+* Create tour listings with AI
+* Create car listings with AI
+* Create apartment listings with AI

-In short, Tourfic includes all the features for a multi-vendor hotel, travel, Apartment and car rental booking system in WordPress.
+In short, Tourfic includes all the features for a multi-vendor hotel, travel, apartment, and car rental booking system in WordPress.

 = 🎉 API BASED AFFILIATE INTEGRATION (PRO) =
 * Booking.com Affiliate Program